MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Update-MgGroupThreadPostExtension.md

 # Update-MgGroupThreadPostExtension

 ## SYNOPSIS
-Update an open extension (openTypeExtension object) on a supported resource type.\n- If a property in the request body matches the name of an existing property in the extension, the data in the extension is updated.\n- Otherwise, that property and its data are added to the extension.
+Update an open extension (openTypeExtension object) on a supported resource type.- If a property in the request body matches the name of an existing property in the extension, the data in the extension is updated.- Otherwise, that property and its data are added to the extension.
 The data in an extension can be primitive types or arrays of primitive types.
 See the table in the Permissions section for the list of resources that support open extensions.